AlikornSause/Notes-on-QIN-F21-PRO/README.md

 - **Fastboot/ Bootloader mode** can be entered using the recovery menu as mentioned above, using *adb reboot bootloader* or using MTKClient payloads (which didn't work for me but did for other people)
+  It can be used for flashing, checking the current slot *fastboot getvar current-slot*, changing the active slot with *fastboot set_active a*